 Too many notifications from unwanted apps annoying you?
 Simply hold a notification to bring up notification settings, and quickly turn off all annoying notifications from here.

 22. Take calls from PC

 Your phone app on Windows 10 and 11 offers a tonne of features.
-One of them being the ability to take calls from your PC.
-This trick really saves from back and forth switching while working on a laptop.
+One of them is the ability to take calls from your PC.
+This trick really saves from back-and-forth switching while working on a laptop.
 Make your life easier, pair your phone to Windows and take calls from the PC.